TravisWheelerLab/DIPLOMAT/docs/source/basic_usage.rst

     # Run without the UI...
     diplomat unsupervised -c path/to/sleap/model/folder/or/zip -v path/to/video/to/run/on.mp4

-Model paths are typically placed in a folder called "models" placed next to the .slp file for your SLEAP project.
+Models are typically placed in a folder called "models" placed next to the .slp file for your SLEAP project.
 Both of the above commands will produce a ".slp" file with a prefix matching the name video.
 Both of these commands support running on a list videos by simply passing paths using a comma separated list: